vanessaxuuan/tp/docs/UserGuide.md

 #### Getting a Module details: `get -m`

-Format: `get -m MODULE…`
+Format: `get -m MODULE`

 * Gets all the classes and students in the given module

 Example:
-* `get -m CS2103T` to view all the classes and students added to CS2103T
+* `get -m CS2103T` to view all the classes and students added to the module CS2103T

 #### Getting a Class details: `get -c`